Advising for Biology Students

 If you decide to take courses different from those listed on your submitted Major form you must discuss this with your major advisor and fill out a Substitution Form [pdf].

-Beginning Fall 2014, all students interested in declaring a degree in Biological Sciences must first register for and attend a Change of Major Workshop.
+Beginning Fall 2014, all students interested in declaring a degree or different concentration within Biological Sciences must first register for and attend a Change of Major Workshop.
 This is an informational workshop that details important information about the degree and the College of Science and the process for declaring the major.
 Please do not schedule an appointment with an advisor prior to attending the Change of Major workshop.
 The workshop days and times for each specific major are now posted and available for you to register for.
-Space is limited; In order to attend you must register online to secure your spot using the College of Science Advising Center's appointment system.
+Space is limited; in order to attend you must register online to secure your spot using the College of Science Advising Center's appointment system.
 First time users will need to create a username and password.
 Once you are logged on to the appointment system, select your workshop choice using the "workshop" drop-down menu.
 To register for your workshop choice, you will need to click the date highlighted in blue at the bottom of the workshop description.
 This will allow you to finalize your workshop registration.

 If you have any questions or challenges registering for the workshop, please contact the College of Science Advising center at 408-924-5193.